Biden sees virus ‘independence,’ but COVID takes no holiday

 Never mind that the president has come up short of the vaccination goal he had set for the Fourth with great fanfare.

-Biden had hoped to have 70% of the adult population vaccinated by Sunday, but clocked in at about 67%, according to figures from the Centers for Disease Control and Prevention.
-Officials insisted that the miss would have little practical effect on Americans’ ability to mark the Independence Day holiday.
+Biden had hoped to have 70% of the adult population vaccinated by Sunday but clocked in at about 67%, according to figures from the Centers for Disease Control and Prevention.
+Officials insisted the miss would have little practical effect on Americans’ ability to mark the holiday.

 What concerns them more is the emergence of two disparate realities in the U.S.: the gap between heavily vaccinated communities where the virus is dying out and lesser-vaccinated ones where the new delta variant is already taking hold.